-The report provides disaggregated data (when available) on the basis of race/ethnicity, gender, disability, poverty level, migrant, and English proficiency.
+The report provides disaggregated data (when available) on the basis of race/ethnicity, gender, disability, free/reduced-price lunch eligibility, migrant, and English proficiency.
 For Georgia assessments, student results are disaggregated into 14 categories:

 American Indian or Alaska Native A person having origins in any of the original peoples of North and South America (including Central America), who maintains a tribal affiliation or community attachment.

 Asian A person having origins in any of the original peoples of the Far East, Southeast Asia, or the Indian subcontinent.
 This area includes, for example, Cambodia, China, India, Japan, Korea, Malaysia, Pakistan, the Philippine Islands, Thailand, and Vietnam.

 Black or African American A person having origins in any of the black racial groups of Africa and not of Hispanic origin.

 Hispanic/Latino A person of Mexican, Puerto Rican, Cuban, Central or South American, or other Spanish culture or origin, regardless of race.

 Native Hawaiian or Other Pacific Islander A person having origins in any of the original peoples of Hawaii, Guam, Samoa, or other Pacific Islands